-Facility requests the source of the message: NETEX (in NetEx only environments), UA, ating system mnemonic for the host generating the error.
+Facility requests the source of the message: NETEX (in NetEx only environments), or the operating system mnemonic for the host generating the error.

-EFTxxx (where xxx represents the host product code), SIxxx, MUXxxx, or the operrespectively.
+UA, EFTxxx (where xxx represents the host product code), SIxxx, MUXxxx, mational respectively.

 Code requests the message number from the facility.